November 29, 2020 5 Min Read

 1. Theology is contextual

 LaToya believes you need to first determine what the ideas of “holy” and “divine” mean to you.
-Once you understand what you believe, it is easier to understand how your upbringing plays a role.
+Once you understand your core beliefs, it’s easier to understand how your upbringing plays a role.

 “What is authentic to what you believe?”
 LaToya asks.